-This activity was introduced in 2020 as a result of Covid-19.
-It was introduced to support young people who lost their income/ livelihoods due to the pandemic.
+This activity was introduced in 2020 as a result of Covid-19 to support young people who lost their income/livelihoods due to the pandemic.
 Most work in the informal sector and so could not "work from home".
-It has now become part of the economic empowerment programme.
+It has now been integrated into our Economic Empowerment Programme.